 None of us are immune to critical illness.
 By ensuring you’re covered should you succumb to such a tragedy, that’s one less pressure bearing down on you.
 Our overview has the details.
 Read More.

 Standard Life Insurance

-As a self-employed professional, there is no fallback ‘death in service’ benefit, the like of which accompanies the role of an employee.
+As a self-employed professional, you have no ‘death in service’ safety net, the like of which accompanies the role of an employee.
 Standard contractor life insurance does what it says on the tin: pays off your debts in the event that you die whilst carrying out your contract.

 As the breadwinner, as most independent professionals are, knowing that you’re leaving your loved ones debt free is a huge burden off your shoulders.
 Our overview is a simple walk through the options available to you.
 Read more.